Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 accomplish the task.
 From there, we can slowly add to the difficulty of the task by increasing the size of the wall, until the agent can complete the initially near-impossible task of scaling the wall.
-We are including just such an environment with ML-Agents 0.2, called Wall Jump.
+We are including just such an environment with the ML-Agents toolkit 0.2, called Wall Jump.

 ![Wall](images/curriculum.png)